GreptimeTeam/docs/docs/v0.9/en/user-guide/query-data/view.md

 # View

 In SQL, a view is a virtual table based on the result set of an SQL statement.
 It contains rows and columns just like a real table.
+In the following situations, we can use views:

+* Simplifying complex queries, avoiding the need to repeatedly write and send complex statements for every query.
+* Granting read permissions to specific users while restricting access to certain columns and rows to ensure data security and isolation.

 A view is created with the `CREATE VIEW` statement.